femakin/femakin/README.md

 <!-- ### I'm a Nigerian, Lagos based Frontend Web Devolper.
 If you are interested in hiring me for a project or for your business, please send me an [email](mailto:akinfemi46@gmail.com).  -->

- I'm a Front-end (React/Redux) Developer with demonstrated skill in using React, JavaScript, and TypeScript, fetching REST and GraphQL APIs, and building enterprise products.
-Problem solver with sharp eyes for details.
-Open to developing skills and continuous improvement.
+I am a skilled Front-end Developer with a demonstrated ability to work with React, JavaScript, and TypeScript, as well as experience in fetching REST and GraphQL APIs and building enterprise-level products.

- Experienced in building products according to specifications using HTML5, CSS3, Tailwind CSS Javascript/TypeScript/React/Redux, and skilled at meeting deadlines.
+My problem-solving skills, attention to detail, and dedication to continuous improvement make me an asset to any team.
+I have a proven track record of building products according to specifications using technologies such as HTML5, CSS3, Tailwind CSS, JavaScript/TypeScript/React/Redux and meeting deadlines effectively.
+My passion as a developer is finding original solutions to problems regardless of the technology involved.
+I am committed to the principle that any task worth doing should be done well, and I am always willing to push boundaries in order to learn and grow as a developer.